Anahkiasen/cookie-monster/README.md

 }());
 ```

+If (for some reason) the above doesn't work, trying pasting everything after the `javascript:` bit into your browser's console.

 ## Bugs and suggestions

 Any bug or suggestion should be opened as an issue [in the repository](https://github.com/Anahkiasen/cookie-monster/issues) for easier tracking.
 This allows me to close issues once they're fixed.